curvedinf/kapow/README.md

 the signals of life, and as its imperrative is to seek out new life, it must confirm the life signs.

-In doing so it must decend into the atmosphere of the the planet, where it has determined all of its sensors will no longer function, and none of its existing sources of motivation will work.
+In doing so it must decend into the atmosphere of tthe planet, where it has determined all of its sensors will no longer function, and none of its existing sources of motivation will work.
 To this end, it designs and constructs new specialized sensors and motivators.